 Suppliers shall not employ children at an age where education is still compulsory.
 Children and young people under the age of 18 or below the legal minimum age, if higher, shall never be employed.

 Employment-related decisions shall be based on relevant and objective criteria.
-Suppliers shall make no distinction on grounds including, but not limited to, age, disability, gender, sexual orientation, political or other opinion, ethnic or social origin, or religion.
+Suppliers shall make no distinction on grounds including, but not limited to, age, disability, gender, sexual orientation or gender identity, political or other opinion, ethnic or social origin, or religion.
 Employment-related decisions include, but are not limited other opinion, ethnic or social origin, or religion.
 Employment-related decisions include, but are not limited to, hiring, promotion, lay-off and relocation of workers, training and skills development, health and safety, or any policy related to working conditions such as working hours and remuneration.

 7. Environmental regulatory compliance